vincentc168777/Game-Enemy-AI/README.md

 <br>
 <br>

-The AI uses A-star algorithm for pathfinding
+The AI uses A-star algorithm for pathfinding.<br>
-It finds the best path to a random location or where the player is while making sure it takes obstacles into account
+It finds the best path to a random location or where the player is while making sure it takes obstacles into account.<br>

 ![image](https://github.com/vincentc168777/Game-Enemy-AI/assets/93815609/ebfa15fb-eac1-416d-95e9-5f0d441f4a5b)